rollvolet/document-generation-service/README.md

 # document-generation-service
-Document generation service for Rollvolet CRM
+Document generation service for Rollvolet CRM.
+Documents are generated based on HTML templates in which placeholders will be replaced with actual content.

 ## Installation
 To add the service to your stack, add the following snippet to `docker-compose.yml`: